Everton sign Allan from Napoli on three-year contract | Goal.com

 Everton have announced the signing of Brazilian midfielder Allan from Napoli on a three-year contract.

+The Toffees have snapped up Allan for a reported fee of €25 million (£22m/$30m), bringing to an end his five-year stay at Stadio San Paolo.

-The 29-year-old said at his unveiling on Saturday: "It is a real pleasure to sign for Everton.
+The 29-year-old told Everton's official website of his delight after being unveiled on Merseyside: "It is a real pleasure to sign for Everton.
 I am immensely happy to be here.

 "I hope, like I have done in my entire career, I contribute with my performances together with my teammates and that I put in some great games, great performances and win important things.